Definitions

 About

-The character 鞨 (hé) is historically paired with 靺 to denote ancient nomadic tribes of northeastern Asia.
-As a phono-semantic compound, it combines the semantic radical 革 (gé), meaning leather, with the phonetic component 曷 (hé).
-The leather radical originally pointed to a tangible object: the character specifically referred to a type of leather shoe or a distinctive leather turban worn by northern peoples.
-Over time, its meaning shifted from describing these cultural garments to serving as a phonetic placeholder for the tribe's name in imperial Chinese records.
-Today, its usage is almost entirely confined to this historical and ethnographic context.
+鞨 (hé) is closely associated with 靺, the two characters together forming the well-known name of the Mohe, ancient nomadic tribes of northeastern Asia.
+Structurally, it is a phono-semantic compound that combines the semantic radical 革 (gé, 'leather, tanned hide') with the phonetic component 曷 (hé).
+The leather radical points to a physical object: in its original sense, the character referred to a particular type of leather shoe or a distinctive leather head covering or turban worn by northern peoples.
+Over time, the character moved away from these concrete garment meanings and evolved into a phonetic placeholder, used to represent the name of the culture itself in imperial Chinese historical records.
+Today, its usage is almost entirely restricted to this specific historical and ethnographic context.